Our values

 Half of the work is following up

-If something is not written down and followed up, it might as well have never happened.
+If something is not written down and followed up on, it might as well have never happened.
 We should have notes and action items with clear timelines.
-This is from casual discussions, to code reviews, to customer meetings.
+This is from casual discussions to code reviews and customer meetings.